RESOURCES

 ACTIVITIES to download:

 Key Components for a social movement to happen- infrastructure, dealing with the contradictions within the mvt, local leadership development, identify the problem, do your homework, coalition building, developing personal relationships, community building, strategic use of nonviolent resistance, strategic use of the arts, right historical moment.
-Worksheet (some definitions draft!)
+Worksheet.

 Conference Workshops